vaishs/VSCode-theme/README.md

 # VSCode-theme
-A colorblindness-friendly theme for Visual Studio Code, built on the cucpake theme under Dobri Next.
+This is a simple way to get a colorblindness-friendly theme for Visual Studio Code, built on the cucpake theme under Dobri Next.

 This theme works well for most people.
 However, for people with Red-Blind/Protanopia or Green-Blind/Deuteranopia, the accent colours across types might not seem too different.